alexyu132/fusebox2/Build Tips.md

 ## print-cooling-duct-a.stl

-This is a conventional single-exit duct that directs air directly toward the nozzle.
+This is a conventional single-exit duct that directs air directly toward the area being printed.

 ![Duct A](image/duct-a.jpg)

 ## print-cooling-duct-b.stl

 This is an experimental dual-exit duct that directs air toward the nozzle from opposite sides.
-Cooling may be more even but airflow is likely slightly less than the other duct.
+Cooling may be more uniform but airflow is likely slightly less than the other duct.
 Before installing this duct, remove the support towers on each side.

 ![Duct B](image/duct-b.jpg)